davidmolony/MESC_Firmware/RTOS_UNWIND_HANDOFF.md

 - Remove the RTOS/FreeRTOS runtime from this target
 - Retain motor-driving capability only
 - Preserve the ability to read the existing persistent configuration stored in reserved flash/NVM
+- Preserve and enable the ability to edit/update persistent configuration and retrieve live runtime data mapped to that persisted model

 Requirements
 - Work only within this target and do not preserve compatibility with other STM32 families or other board configs unless absolutely required by shared code